mondeja/mkdocs-include-markdown-plugin/README.md

 [![Coverage status][coverage-image]][coverage-link]
 <!-- mdpo-enable -->

-> See this document in other languages:
+> Read this document in other languages:
 >
 > <!-- mdpo-disable-next-line -->
 > - [Español][es-readme-link]